Bargaining is not an accepted practice. You are expected to pay advertised rates.

 - If you’re driving in winter, carry food, water and blankets in your car.

-- In winter, rental cars are generally fitted with snow tyres.
+- In winter, rental cars are fitted with snow or all-weather tyres.

 - When hiking, river crossings can be dangerous, with glacial run-off transforming trickling streams into raging torrents on warm summer days.

 - High winds can create vicious sandstorms in areas where there is loose volcanic sand.

 - Hiking paths in coastal areas may only be accessible at low tide; seek local advice and obtain the relevant tide tables.

 - In geothermal areas, stick to boardwalks or obviously solid ground.
 Avoid thin crusts of lighter-coloured soil around steaming fissures and mudpots.

 - Be careful of the water in hot springs and mudpots – it often emerges from the ground at 100°C.

 - In glacial areas beware of dangerous quicksand at the ends of glaciers, and never venture out onto the ice without crampons and ice axes (even then, watch out for crevasses).

 - Snowfields may overlie fissures, sharp lava chunks or slippery slopes of scoria (volcanic slag).

 - Always get local advice before hiking around live volcanoes.